 I'm a Masters student at UC Berkeley studying Computer Science with a focus on online education, advised by Professors Dan Garcia and Armando Fox.
-My current work involves investigating student engagement in online courses through an adaptive exercise system that customizes the progression of question topics to each student.
+My current work involves investigating student metacognition in online courses through an adaptive exercise system that customizes the progression of question topics to each student.

 While at UC Berkeley I have also been a teaching assistant for CS10: The Beauty and Joy of Computing and co-taught CS194-23: The Art and Science of Digital Photography.